 The Xbox Series S is the little next-gen brother to the Xbox Series X console; cheaper and with less power, but still playing all the same games.

 We’re committed to our readers and editorial independence.
 We don’t compare all products in the market and may receive compensation when we refer you to our partners, but this does not influence our opinions or reviews.
 Learn more about Finder.

-While details are still emerging, we know that there will be multiple versions of both the new Xbox and the new PlayStation.
-So far, Sony has detailed a premium model PlayStation 5 as well as a cheaper Digital Edition, which doesn't come with a 4K Blu-ray player and may potentially be lacking in other features.
+There will be multiple versions of both the new Xbox and the new PlayStation.
+Sony has detailed a premium model PlayStation 5 as well as a cheaper Digital Edition, which doesn't come with a 4K Blu-ray player and may potentially be lacking in other features.

 "The name we're carrying forward to the next generation is simply Xbox.
 At the Game Awards, you saw that name come to life through the Xbox Series X. Similar to what fans have seen with previous generations, the name 'Xbox Series X' allows room for additional consoles in the future." – Microsoft representative

 The Xbox Series S will launch on 10 November 2020 in Australia.
 You will be able to pre-order the console from 22 Sepetember 2020.
 Information on the best places to buy the Xbox Series S can be found on our pre-order page.